XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

 SNMP OID
 --------

-  **RPi-Monitor** is able to act as an snmp agent.
+  **RPi-Monitor** is able to act as an snmp-agent.
 Snmp configuration is based on KPI name.
 KPI could be ``static`` or ``dynamic``.

   snmp.<kpi name>.id=<id>